Skip to main content

 Write To File: Click this to start and stop writing to file.
 The resulting file is a tab-delimited ASCII file.
 Files are written with a .dat extension.
 To quickly open in Excel or Open Office Calc, change the extension to .xls or .ods.
 To import to a Google Spreadsheet, make the extension .tsv before uploading.

 The first column in the file is a timestamp of seconds since midnight January 1st (Universal Time), 1904.
+This timestamp is generated from the host computer, not the LabJack device.
 For more information about presenting this timestamp in Microsoft Excel or Open Office Calc see the LJLogUD & LJLogM Timestamps page.

 Each row of logged data typically requires ~18 bytes for the timestamp plus ~11 bytes per channel.
 So it you log 8 channels once per second for 60 seconds that would be about (18 + 11*8) * 60 = 6360 bytes on the hard drive, and a 1 TB hard drive could hold a few hundreds of years of such data.